markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

 }
 ```

-In this case, we need 12 publishers so this file must be modified to look more like the `colcon.meta` file but with even more publishers.
+For the stable version in the main branch, we need 12 publishers so this file must be modified to look more like the `colcon.meta` file but with even more publishers.
 In order to edit the `colcon_verylowmem.meta` file, navigate to where your micro-ROS Arduino library is stored (`micro_ros_arduino`) and go to `extras/library_generation/` directory.
-Here you will find the `colcon_verylowmem.meta` file and will be able to change the parameters.
+Here you will find the `colcon_verylowmem.meta` file and will be able to change the parameters in the code editor of your choice.
+It is not necessary to have 12 publishers anymore as the point of this development is to slim that down significantly but I left it the same as I decided I might go back and forth on using the stable and unstable versions.
+The max history is an area that could change some aspects of this development and is being looked into.
 After modification, my `colcon_verylowmem.meta` file looks like this: